4.17.2010

 A plan for blocks with shared interior courtyards at Sunnyside Gardens.

 The RPAA sponsored a visit by Patrick Geddes in 1923, and Stein and Wright visited Ebenezer Howard and Raymond Unwin in England the following year.
 Their influential body of work includes Sunnyside Gardens in Queens, Hillside Homes in the Bronx, Walt Whitman Houses in Brooklyn, Chatham Village in Pittsburgh, Baldwin Hills Village in Los Angeles, Radburn in New Jersey, and Kitimat in Brittish Columbia.
 These communities feature gardens, shared courtyards, and parks closely integrated with housing.
 Stein and Wright used cul-de-sacs, superblocks, and greenbelts to separate neighborhoods as much as possible from highways and reduce traffic congestion.
 Such arrangements drew criticism in later years from Jane Jacobs and other advocates of vibrant street life.
-The Great Depression and World War II prevented Stein and the RPAA from securing the financial and political backing to realize their vision for true Garden Cities (with local employment, public transportation links, and limitations on sprawl).
-However, their attempts have inspired generations of planners.
+The Great Depression and World War II prevented Stein and the RPAA from securing the financial and political backing to realize their vision for true garden cities (with local employment, public transportation links, and limitations on sprawl).
+However, their attempts have inspired generations of planners and their built projects are now being preserved as historic landmarks.

 Riding by a park in Radburn.
 Stein was an early supporter of bicycle paths separated from busy streets.